ppufek/nodejs-graphql-github-app/README.md

 ### Additional information

-If any user has not been searched yet, an empty list is returned in a response
+If any user has not been searched yet, an empty list is returned in a response when getting the information users most searched for
 > { "data": { "mostSearched": [] } }

 If for a given username Github account does not exist, null value is returned in a response